 Post-treatment samples will be collected at the same water quality monitoring locations sampled during pre-treatment, (plus at any sites that were previously dry but at the time of post-treatment sampling have water present).
 The sampling site will be kept constant so that results from different years can be compared.
 The post-treatment water samples will be collected during the first significant runoff-producing storm that occurs within 90 days of herbicide application.
-If no such event occurs, no samples will be collected.
+If no such storm event occurs, the second post-treatment samples will not be collected.
 Samples taken during storm runoff periods will attempt to catch the rising limb of the hydrograph.
 The exact timing will depend on weather conditions and monitoring location access.
+A determination of "no harmful effects for three consecutive years" will require that storm run-off sampling data has been included for a minimum of two years.